ineat/keyblock/README.md

 ## Keyblock extensions

-We provide some Keycloak extensions to play with Keycloak and the Ethereum Blockchain.
+We provide some Keycloak extensions to play with Keycloak and the blockchain world.

 See the [related README to get started](java/keycloak-extensions/README.md)